-Apart from Harry Potter most shows have availability, although maybe not for every performance.
+Apart from Harry Potter, most shows have availability, although maybe not for every performance.
 You can arrange tickets in advance or turn up on spec where you may or may not get tickets for the show of your choice.
 IMPORTANT: To avoid getting scammed, don’t buy a ticket without knowing its face value.
-TKTS in Leicester Square do half price tickets on the day for some shows.
+TKTS in Leicester Square does half-price tickets on the day for some shows.

 For more information on things to do in London, what to eat, where to stay and how to save money, check out our in-depth travel guide to London.